 ITT and Orientation

 Information Technology Training and Orientation program is compulsory for candidates aspiring to become a CA. The program introduces you to the essential skills and knowledge of the Accounting industry.
 The only major concern regarding the ITT and orientation is their registration process.
 Hence, it becomes important to apply for the ITT and orientation program prior to registering for the Articleship.

 Registering for Articleship

-Articleship is a critical part of the procedure of how to become a Chartered Accountant because it equips students with a vital exposure into the Accounting industry.
-For those aspiring to work as CA are required to register for an article assistance for a period of 3 years with any practising chartered accountant.
-To begin with, individuals can start working in financial and accounting firms which will provide them with a real-time experience of handling clients and executing financial programs.
-Gaining a proper professional experience, you will be deemed qualified for the final CA exam.
+Articleship is a critical part of the procedure of how to become a Chartered Accountant because it equips students with vital exposure to the Accounting industry.
+Those aspiring to work as a CA are required to register for article assistance for a period of 3 years with any practising chartered accountant.
+To begin with, individuals can start working in financial and accounting firms which will provide them with real-time experience in handling clients and executing financial programs.
+By gaining proper professional experience, you will be deemed qualified for the final CA exam.